o3de/o3de/Gems/AWSGameLift/cdk/README.md

 > Ensure you have set a valid ip address to `ip_range` in fleet_configurations.py to enable you to connect to your fleet.

-For example, `0.0.0.0/32` where 0.0.0.0 should be replaced with your IP address for your development machine.
-Its not best practice to allow any machine to connect, you should only allow specific machines that need access.
+For example, `0.0.0.0/32` where 0.0.0.0 should be replaced with the IP address of your development machine.
+Best practice is to not make RDP or SSH ports open to any machine but only allow connections from specific ip addresses.

 ### Deploy the AWS resources
 ```